 The footprint of the winery is small but incorporates three floors.
 The cellar room is located about 20 feet below ground and is completely isolated from the surrounding water table which rises quite high during the winter months.
+This is one of the few below ground winery cellars on the floor of Napa Valley.
+Others which come to mind are Nickel & Nickel, Foley Johnson and Del Dotto St. Helena.
 The winery itself is one of the smaller ones in the Napa Valley (although not the smallest by any means); their offices are located on the third floor.

 So with no more messy commutes, the Goldfard’s live on the property and their commute to the winery is only about a minute or two walk.
 And when we met Steve and Linda, it was obvious that they were having a lot of fun with their new careers.

-The 2011 vintage was a challenging growing year with cold temperatures and rain at inopportune times between spring and autumn.
+2011 in Napa Valley was a challenging growing year with cold temperatures and rain at inopportune times between spring and autumn.
 This wine reflects this particular growing season well.
 The 2011 Anomaly Vineyards Cabernet Sauvignon shows characteristics not as commonly found in the Napa Valley but more so during a cool year in Bordeaux.
 On the bouquet it shows more red fruit than dark fruit with notes of dust, bell-pepper, and cigar smoke.
-This is a very balanced wine with superb acidity and delicate tannins that linger for some time.
-The finish shows a slight tartness – this wine will have good age-ability.
+This is a very balanced wine with excellent acidity and delicate tannins that linger for some time.
+The finish shows a slight tartness; this wine will have good age-ability.

-Contrasting the 2011 vintage with the following year (2012) sees remarkable differences in the two wines.
+Contrasting the 2011 vintage with the following year (2012), one immediately notices remarkable differences between the two wines.
 The 2012 Anomaly Vineyards Cabernet Sauvignon shows bright lively fruit aromatics complemented by dessert/baking spices (cinnamon) and toasted cedar.
-The wine is mouth watering on the palate – with more robust chalky tannins that linger longer than the 2011.
+The wine is mouth watering on the palate, showing more robust, yet tannins with a chalk-like texture that persists much longer than the 2011 vintage.

 The wines are distributed in select restaurants in a number of states including Michigan and Nevada and California.
-Locally the wines can sometimes be found at Calistoga Ranch, the French Laundry and at Meadowood.
-Anomaly is also involved in a variety of charity organizations.
+Locally the wines can sometimes be found at the French Laundry and at Meadowood.
+Anomaly is also involved in several charity organizations.
 Those interested in staying updated from Anomaly Vineyards can join their mailing list online.

-For more information, to schedule an appointment or to join one of their wine clubs, visit: www.anomalyvineyards.com or their very informative but no longer updated blog: http://anomalyvineyards.blogspot.com
+For more information, to schedule an appointment or to join the Designation Club (choose from one of several tiers), visit: www.anomalyvineyards.com or their very informative but no longer updated blog: http://anomalyvineyards.blogspot.com